narajaon/onestatus/README.md

 }
 ```

-which will give your current git head and the name of the focused file just like shown in the screenshot
+Which will give your current git head and the name of the focused file just like shown in the screenshot

 Then you can use the full power of onestatus like in this example
 ```